nasimpc/BBDC-Industry/README.md

 ### 1.2 Classification Ruleset Generation (`generate_ruleset`)

-The remaining ~75 training documents (not in the Reference Library) are fed to the LLM to **generate a comprehensive classification guide** (the "micro-ruleset").
-The Analyst specifically instructs the LLM to produce:
+The remaining ~75 training documents (not in the Reference Library) are fed to the LLM to create compressed ruleset for Multi-Label SDG Classification.
+Here we are trying to learn and encode the information in a markdown file for the Classifier Agent.

-1. **Rare SDG Detailed Analysis (60% of output):** For SDG2, SDG5, SDG6, SDG14, SDG15, SDG17 — exhaustive German keyword lists, context patterns, trigger explanations, and negative indicators
-2. **Confusing SDG Pair Disambiguation:** Rules to distinguish SDG7 vs SDG13, SDG9 vs SDG11, SDG3 vs SDG8, SDG6 vs SDG14
-3. **Multi-Label Co-occurrence Patterns:** Common label combinations with concrete examples
-4. **Zero-Label Indicators:** Patterns for documents addressing no SDGs
-5. **Hard Case Rules:** Specific distinguishing criteria for SDG3 and SDG8

-The ruleset is cached to disk (`micro_ruleset.md`) to avoid regeneration on subsequent runs.
+The ruleset along with fewshot examples showed a most significant improvement in the F1-score of the model.

-### 1.3 Per-SDG Threshold Tuning (`tune_thresholds`)
+### 1.3 Note on Analyst Agent

+One future scope is to use Loop and critic pattern in the analyst agent, so the agent can improve itself based on the performance of the classifier agent on validation data.

-Instead of a fixed 0.5 majority threshold, the Analyst performs a **grid search** over candidate thresholds `[0.0, 0.32, 0.34, 0.5, 0.66, 0.67, 1.0]` per SDG to find the threshold that maximizes F1-score on validation data.
-The tuned thresholds are saved to `optimal_thresholds.json`.
+The Analyst also performs a **grid search** over candidate thresholds per SDG to find the threshold that maximizes F1-score on validation data.
+How ever this step did not showed any perfomance gain in full test data prediction.

 ---